justusthane/Justus-Module/README.md

-A collection of PowerShell cmdlets which are useful mostly to me.
+A collection of PowerShell cmdlets which are useful mostly to me and maybe Sam.

 ## Installation
 ### Git clone (preferred method)